Oyster farming: Environmental impact

-The farming of oysters and other shellfish is restorative environmentally, and holds promise for relieving pressure on land-based protein sources.
-Restoration of oyster populations are encouraged for the ecosystem services they provide, including water quality maintenance, shoreline protection and sediment stabilization, nutrient cycling and sequestration, and habitat for other organisms.
-Since there has been a decline in oyster population Oyster reef restoration has been huge in the past decades and a native Olympia oyster restoration project has taken place in Liberty Bay, Washington.
-Oyster farming in the Chesapeake Bay has minimal to positive impacts on the surrounding environment, and numerous oyster restoration projects are underway in the Chesapeake Bay.
+While oysters themselves can be very beneficial to their environment, the farming of oysters and other shellfish is not necessarily restorative environmentally.
+However, it does hold promise for relieving pressure on land-based protein sources.
+Production of land-based protein sources can be detrimental to the earth environment as they generate a significant amount of greenhouse gases.
+Oysters, however, produce little to no greenhouse gases, and the difference in emissions between wild oysters and farmed oysters is negligible.
+The oysters themselves do not produce any methane, one of the most potent greenhouse gases, and just a very minimal amount of nitrous oxide and carbon dioxide.
+Restoration of oyster populations is encouraged for the ecosystem services they provide, including water quality maintenance, shoreline protection and sediment stabilization, nutrient cycling and sequestration, and habitat for other organisms.

+There has been a decline in oyster population due to extensive factors such as climate change and overharvesting of wild populations.
+Because of this, oyster reef restoration has been significant in the past decades, and a native Olympia oyster restoration project has been implemented in Liberty Bay, Washington.
+This project uses a "Habitat Sustainability Index (HSI)" to assess the ecological impacts of the restoration.
+The HSI also measures the benefit to the oyster population as well.
+Oyster farming in the Chesapeake Bay has minimal or even positive impacts on the surrounding environment, and numerous oyster restoration projects are underway in the Chesapeake Bay.
+The Chesapeake Bay Foundation started working in conjunction with the Smithsonian Institution in 2022 to revive the oyster population that was disrupted due to the poor health of the water quality.
 In the U.S., Delaware is the only East Coast state without oyster aquaculture, but making aquaculture a state-controlled industry of leasing water by the acre for commercial harvesting of shellfish is being considered.
-Supporters of Delaware's legislation to allow aquaculture cite revenue, job creation, and nutrient cycling benefits.
-It is estimated that one acre can produce nearly 750,000 oysters, which could filter between 15 and 40 million gallons of water daily.
+Recreational oyster harvesting is strictly prohibited to protect both the threatened oysters and to protect people from potential disease.
+Bycatch reduction devices are required and violation results in a small fine.
+Supporters of Delaware's legislation to allow aquaculture cite: revenue, job creation, and nutrient cycling as the benefits.
+For example, It is estimated that one acre can produce nearly 750,000 oysters, which could filter between 15 and 40 million gallons of water daily.
+This is extremely beneficial to the marine ecosystem because the oysters feed on particulate matter and nitrogen, often from anthropogenic sources.
+This, in turn, reduces the algae growth and leads to an overall cleaner marine environment.